Tūhaitara Coastal Park offers fun rides and walks for families and individuals, stretching from the Waimakariri to the Ashley River.

-This Park is a special environment that offers ecological, educational, cultural and recreational opportunities for all who visit.
+Take the time to enjoy this special environment that offers ecological, educational, cultural and recreational opportunities for all who visit.

 Viewing: Mountains, Waimakariri River, forest, wetland.

-Viewing: Forest, waterway.
+Viewing: Forest, beach settlement, beach.

 Te Kōhanga is the 97 hectare recreation and conservation area of Pegasus.
 Enjoy a range of natural habitats of native plants and animals.
 This is a two way shared track.

 Viewing: Wetlands with great bird life.
 Native flora.